 Collection Method

 REQUIRED: A description of the method by which consent was obtained.
 Collection Method is a key field for context and determining what fields MUST be used for the Consent Receipt.
+This field MUST contain a non-empty string.

 JSON: collectionMethod, type: string